kechinvv/GithubSearch/README.md

 ```

 ## Usage <a name="usage"></a>
-Example of usage is found in src/main/kotlin/com.kechinvv.ghsearch/main.
+Example of usage is located in src/main/kotlin/com.kechinvv.ghsearch/main.
 To iterate through the repositories, use RepIterator.
 To configure the search, the following fields are provided:
 ```
  public RepIterator(int limit, String keywords, SortType sort, OrderType order)